blkFinch/blkfinch.github.io/_notes/ACTS elements of prayer.md

 feed: show
 tags:
 ---
-All prayer should include the following when written for ritual purposes
+All prayer should include the following when written for [[Rituals|ritual]] purposes

 __Adoration__
 State the greatness of the deity you are beseeching.
 The key is to instill _Awe_